Cenote Diving

 A unique spectacle can be witnessed accompanying the first rains after the year’s dry season.

-This event only lasts for a few days each year, so if you’re lucky enough to be around at that time – make sure to not miss the opportunity and sign up for a dive at Carwash Cenote.
+This event only lasts for a few days each year, so if you’re lucky enough to be around at that time – make sure not to miss the opportunity and sign up for a dive at Carwash Cenote.

 Cenote Carwash diving